Zazzzles/image-caching/README.md

 > `CacheManager.clearImageCache()` is used to remove all items from async storage and local FileSystem

-> `CacheManager.cleanCache()` checks for images that are older than 30 days and removes them.
+> `CacheManager.cleanCache()` checks for images that are older than specified TTL days and removes them.
 It is reccommended to do this check often to avoid using too much storage space for caching

+> `CacheManager.createCacheDir` (Promise) checks if the caching directory exists on the filesystem and creates one if not

 ## Installation